dappnode/DAppNodeDocs/docs/user/faq/general.md

 <details>
   <summary>Is my Internet Connection fast enough?</summary>
   <div>
-    <div>This depends on the amount of chains and applications you want to run on top of your DAppNode.
+    <div>This depends on the amount of chains and applications you want to run on top of your Dappnode.
     <br /><br />
     For a singular chain (for example Ethereum EL + CL) you'll need around 10 to 20 Megabits (up and down).
 Running more chains will increase the amount of bandwidth you need.
     <br/> <br/>